 The Churches of Britain and Ireland

-Gospel Hall on Queen Street (front) and Albert Street (rear).
-The Gospel Halls website lists this building, though without contact details, but there are web references, apparently to this building, suggesting that it is now used commercially, so its status was uncertain.
+Gospel Hall (Plymouth Brethren, 1873) on Queen Street (front) and Albert Street (rear).
+The Gospel Hall website lists this building, though without contact details, but there are web references, apparently to this building, suggesting that it is now used commercially, so its status was uncertain.
 However, having re-visited in August 2012, I can confirm that the building is still used for worship.
 NY 515 303. © Steve Bulman (2012).

 Former church on Princes Street, now in commercial use.
 This has been identified by Janet Gimber as a United Presbyterian church, from an old map of 1861-4.
-Other than this one reference, Janet has been unable to discover anything else relating to it.
-NY 516 300. © Steve Bulman (2012).
+It was built in 1785, and replaced by the present U.R.C. (for which see the next entry).
+NY 5166 3000. © Steve Bulman (2012).

 Zion Methodist chapel on Sandgate.
-NY 517 304. © Les Strong.
-Another view. © Steve Bulman (2010).
+NY 5175 3032. © Les Strong.
+Another view, © Steve Bulman (2010).
 On a visit in 2010, the church looked to have been derelict for some time.
-Kevin Price has advised that this was originally Primitive Methodist, and closed as a Methodist in 1966.
-Bought by the Pentecostal Church in the mid-1970's, it closed in the mid-1990's, and is now in secular use.
+Originally built as Wesleyan in 1815, it transferred to the Primitive Methodists in 1873 when the Wesleyans moved into their new chapel on Wordsworth Street.
+Zion was closed as a Methodist in 1967.
+Bought by the Pentecostal Church in the mid-1970's, it closed in the mid-1990's, and is now in residential use.
+Link.

 © Steve BulmanContact Details